-- More than 50% of Colorado residents live in a community assisted by our Growing Water Smart program
+- Almost two-thirds of Colorado residents live in a community assisted by our Growing Water Smart program.

 More information about recent and upcoming workshops and application materials: